 A sublimely understated comic actor whose weary, gentlemanly charm made him the unforgettable heart of a beloved British television institution.

-John Le Mesurier cultivated an air of genteel bewilderment that became his professional signature.
-His path to becoming one of Britain's most recognizable character actors was meandering; he trained as a lawyer, served in the Royal Artillery, and even worked as a stage manager before finding his footing.
-While he appeared in over a hundred films, often as benign military officers or flustered professionals, it was television that cemented his place in the cultural firmament.
-As Sergeant Arthur Wilson in 'Dad's Army,' he delivered a masterclass in quiet, reactive comedy, his pained expressions and world-weary sighs providing the perfect counterpoint to the bluster around him.
-Off-screen, his life was marked by a famously laid-back demeanor and personal turmoil, including multiple marriages.
-He described himself as a 'jobbing actor,' a modest label that belied the immense affection in which he was held and the sheer craft of his seemingly effortless performances.
+John Le Mesurier played Sergeant Arthur Wilson in 'Dad's Army,' a performance built on pained expressions and world-weary sighs that balanced the show's bluster.
+He cultivated an air of genteel bewilderment as his professional signature.
+His path to character acting meandered: he trained as a lawyer, served in the Royal Artillery, and worked as a stage manager before finding his footing.
+He appeared in over a hundred films, often as benign military officers or flustered professionals.
+Television gave him his defining role.
+His quiet, reactive comedy delivered a masterclass in timing.
+Off-screen, his life featured a famously laid-back demeanor and personal turmoil, including multiple marriages.
+He described himself as a 'jobbing actor,' a modest label that belied the immense affection audiences held for him and the craft behind his seemingly effortless performances.

 1901–1927